BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ---
 ### Feature Name: ​ Daily Summary
-**What services, APIs, or platforms will you use to implement this feature?** react, emotion
+**What services, APIs, or platforms will you use to implement this feature?**
+- React
+- Emotion

 **What are the costs and benefits of using this solution?**
 We will display the count of employees working per day and the total count of hours scheduled.
 This can potentially be accomplished by array methods such as reduce.

 ---
 ### Feature Name: ​ Employee List
-**What services, APIs, or platforms will you use to implement this feature?** react, emotion, knex
+**What services, APIs, or platforms will you use to implement this feature?**
+- React
+- Emotion
+- Knex

 **What are the costs and benefits of using this solution?**
 We will display a list of employees.
 For each employee, there is a box showing availability and a box showing requested time off.
 We will get this data from the database via SQL query involving joins with the relevant tables.

 ---
 ### Feature Name: ​ Time Off Dialogues
 **What services, APIs, or platforms will you use to implement this feature?**
-Vanilla javascript + React.
-Possible but doubtful use of React Portal.
+- Vanilla javascript + React
+- Possible but doubtful use of React Portal.

 **What are the costs and benefits of using this solution?**
 This is a straightforward prompt for the user to approve and decline time off requested.
 The only need is for modal and HTTP post requests, all of which we have with our basic framework and back end.

 ---
 ### Feature Name: ​ Employee Shift View
 **What services, APIs, or platforms will you use to implement this feature?**
-Vanilla javascript + React.
+- Vanilla javascript + React

 **What are the costs and benefits of using this solution?**
 This is the display of data in a structured way, and allowing for ajax requests as needed, which is directly in the React+Redux core competency.
 No further API/service is indicated.

 ---
 ### Feature Name: Feature Name:** ​Requested time off
 **What services, APIs, or platforms will you use to implement this feature?**
-Reusable react component that maps over data from the backend.
+- Reusable react component that maps over data from the backend.

 **What are the costs and benefits of using this solution?**
 Reusable and not hard coded.

 ---
 ### Feature Name: ​ Time Off Dialogues
 **What services, APIs, or platforms will you use to implement this feature?**
-Vanilla javascript + React.
-Possible but doubtful use of React Portal.
+- Vanilla javascript + React
+- Possible but doubtful use of React Portal.

 **What are the costs and benefits of using this solution?**
 This is a straightforward prompt for the user to approve and decline time off requested.
 The only need is for modal and HTTP post requests, all of which we have with our basic framework and back end.

 ---
 ### Feature Name: ​ Add Employee
 **What services, APIs, or platforms will you use to implement this feature?**
+- React/Redux
+- Axios
-React/Redux, Axios, Express backend
+- Express backend

 **What are the costs and benefits of using this solution?**
 This is essentially an input form that makes a POST request on submit.
 This is provided by the core choices in our stack and further services would likely result in equal to worse implementation while increasing package size and muddying structure.

 ---
 ### Feature Name: ​ Input Email / Phone
 **What services, APIs, or platforms will you use to implement this feature?**
+- React/Redux
+- Axios
-React/Redux, Axios, Express backend
+- Express backend

 **What are the costs and benefits of using this solution?**
 This is essentially an input form that makes a PUT request on submit, allowing the user to update their phone number and email.
 This is provided by the core choices in our stack and